333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Professional millipedes treatment across Littleton.
 Slow-moving, coiling, many-legged decomposers that wander into basements and garages after rain.

-Millipedes are a recurring concern across the Denver metro, and Littleton is no exception.
+Millipedes are a recurring concern across the Denver Metro Area, and Littleton is no exception.
 Littleton sits in the South Platte River valley with the foothills rising to the west.
 Chatfield State Park, Marston Reservoir, and the South Platte corridor all provide significant wildlife habitat.
 Roxborough and Ken Caryl back directly to foothill terrain.
 Millipedes love wet mulch beds, leaf litter, rotting logs, damp basement window wells, garage thresholds, and damp foundation soil.
 They migrate indoors when outdoor conditions are extreme.

 Front Range homes with heavy decorative mulch landscaping and poor foundation drainage see post-rain millipede invasions every summer.
 Fall migrations move populations across long distances when temperatures drop.
 In Littleton specifically, foothill adjacency in roxborough, ken caryl, and columbine drives heavy rodent, squirrel, raccoon, and wildlife exclusion needs. older central littleton homes face carpenter ant and overwintering pest pressure. apartment density along santa fe and broadway corridors drives bed bug calls. compounds the picture — meaning Littleton homes face millipedes pressure that's distinct from the metro average.